mapbox/batfish/docs/advanced-usage.md

 ## Routing within a page

-If you'd like to use a client-side routing library *within a Batfish page*, like [React Router](https://reacttraining.com/react-router/) or [nanorouter](https://github.com/yoshuawuyts/nanorouter), add `internalRoutes: true` to the page's front matter.
+If you'd like to use a client-side routing library *within a Batfish page*, like [React Router] or [nanorouter], add `internalRouting: true` to the page's front matter.

 By specifying that the page has internal routes, any URLs that *start with* the page's path will be considered matches.
 If the page is `pages/animals.js`, for example, then `/animals/` will match as usual, but `/animals/tiger/` and `/animals/zebra/` will *also* match.
 The client-side router you use within the page can determine what to do with the rest of the URL.

 Look at [`examples/internal-routing`](../examples/internal-routing) to see how this works.

+## Single-page apps

+If your app includes only one page or else all the client-side routing is handled with some other client-side routing library, like [React Router] or [nanorouter], you can turn off all of Batfish's routing.

+To do this, set the [`spa`] configuration option to `true`.
+Read more about the effects of [`spa`] in the option's documentation.

 ## Markdown within JS